Rearview living can prevent you from gaining from opportunities

 Finally, when I was 30 years old, I did something that was completely out of character for me.
 I quit my job and went to graduate school.

-I'd like to tell you that everything went smoothly and I lived happily ever after--but that wouldn't be the truth.
+I'd like to tell you everything went smoothly and I lived happily ever after--but that wouldn't be the truth.
 There was another unsuccessful relationship, a bad job I had to quit, then a layoff from the next job.
 I bounced around like a ping pong ball for a couple years.
 That was tough, very tough.

 But very gradually I got out of my comfort zone.
 I stopped reviewing all my imagined "limitations" before I made a decision.
 I made some real progress.
 My personality grew, along with my courage.